FreedomToUkraine/WriteGoogleReviews/README.md

 Please remove a few cities form the data.json and try to start from another letter than 'A'.
 It will speed up reviews publishing.

 You can adjust the message in under 'write_review' function.

+You can copy folders with the scrpit, edit data.json to point it to another cities and then run multiple instances seperately